Women's shelter: Canada

-The first shelters in Canada developed from a feminist perspective were started by Interval House, Toronto in April 1973, and the Ishtar Transition Housing Society in Langley, British Columbia, in June 1973.
-The Edmonton Women's Shelter (later WIN House) – a group from all walks of life, and secular as well as Christian beliefs – was opened in January 1970 to shelter any woman who needed shelter for any reason.
+The first shelters in Canada developed from a feminist perspective were started by Interval House, Toronto in April 1973, and the Ishtar Women’s Resource Society in Langley, British Columbia.blog Edmonton Women's Shelter (later WIN House) – a group from all walks of life, and secular as well as Christian beliefs – was opened in January 1970 to shelter any woman who needed shelter for any reason.
 These homes were grassroots organizations that lived on short term grants at first, with staff often working sacrificially in order to keep the houses running to ensure women's safety.

 From there, the movement in Canada grew, with women's shelters opening under a variety of names - often as a Transition House or Interval House - opening up across the country in order to help women flee from abusive situations.
 The Alberta Council of Women's Shelters was founded in 1983.
 The Transition House Association of Nova Scotia, which runs shelters in Halifax, Nova Scotia, was founded a few years later in 1989.

 ACWS became a founding member of Women's Shelters Canada and also hosted the first ever world conference of women's shelters in Edmonton in 2008.
 The conference included 800 delegates from 60 countries.
 The world conference is now a separate organisation with a fourth world conference set to take place in Taipei in 2019.
 In February 2019 ACWS hosted the first Western Canadian violence-prevention conference, the 'Leading Change Summit: Bold Conversations to end gender-based violence' which included Dr. Michael Flood (QUB) and actor and activist Terry Crews, as well as 230 delegates from community organisations, trade unions, government and corporates committed to ending domestic violence.

 The shelter Chez Doris in Montreal, Canada, offers services in English, French, and Inuktitut.
 Servants Anonymous Society (SAS) provides aid and shelter to women exiting the sex industry.

 Canada's longest running rape crisis centre is the Vancouver Rape Relief & Women's Shelter.

+Ethiopia

+In 2003 the initial women's shelter opened its doors under the Association for Women's Sanctuary and Development (AWSAD) in Addis Ababa.
+In 2019 AWSAD opened sanctuaries for victims of sexual violence in war-torn northern Ethiopia with support from the United Nations Development Programme.